How To Handle Your Baby or Toddler’s Separation Anxiety and Sleep Training

 Separation anxiety starts in the infant stage — somewhere between 6-10 months, for most babies.
 You may start to notice that your baby clings to you and cries before you leave her with a babysitter, or at naptime and/or bedtime.
 Often, separation anxiety appears out of the blue — your baby is fine one day and is a clinging, sobbing, terrified mess the next.
 This is understandably unnerving for a lot of parents!

 Separation anxiety rears its head most often when parents are transitioning their babies into daycare, or into the babysitter’s care.
 But separation anxiety also affects sleep.
 It can do real damage to a baby’s nap schedule, and it can cause even the best sleeper to start waking frequently at night.
-And this makes sense; a baby who’s deep in the throes of separation anxiety certainly won’t want to be left alone to nap or to sleep all night.
+And this makes sense.
+A baby who’s deep in the throes of separation anxiety certainly won’t want to be left alone to nap or to sleep all night.
 In fact, separation anxiety can be one of the major factors involved in the 8/9/10 month sleep regression.

 A Look At Your Toddler’s Separation Anxiety, and How It Affects Sleep

-It’s normal for your little one’s separation anxiety to wax and wanes during his toddler years; it may be better at some points and worse at others.
+It’s normal for your little one’s separation anxiety to wax and wanes during his toddler years.
+It may be better at some points and worse at others.
 (Of course, if your child’s separation anxiety hangs around full-force throughout toddlerhood, that’s normal, too!)
 Many parents find that separation anxiety resurfaces in a big way around 18 months (coinciding with the 18 month sleep regression) and again around age 2 (again, coinciding with the 2 year sleep regression).

 Just as it did in infancy, separation anxiety can really wreck your toddler’s sleep and sleep training your toddler.
 And it may be even harder to deal with the naptime and bedtime drama this time around since your toddler’s separation anxiety will often manifest as full-blown temper tantrums.
 Naps may become royal battles.
 And you might find that your toddler starts fiercely resisting bedtime or crying for you repeatedly during the night.